zengbing15/lumos_doc/docs/preparation/hellolumos.md

 id: hellolumos
 title: Hello Lumos
 ---
-The Hello Lumos example is designed to serve as the starting point for learning the usage of Lumos.
-This guide will walk you through the example step by step.
-The full code of the example can be found in the github repository.
+The Hello Lumos example is built by using Lumos and is designed to serve as the starting point for learning Lumos.

-The example provides the following functional examples:
+It includes the following functional examples:

 - Query cells or transactions from the blockchain.
 - Build, sign, send, and track transactions.

-## Prerequisites

-The following prerequisites apply for going through the Hello Lumos example:

-- The development environment is set up.
-- The CKB node is running.
-- A CKB account is created with enough CKB capacity.
+This guide will walk you through a common transaction example step by step.
+For more information about the basic usage of Lumos, see the guides under **Basics**.
+The full code of the example can be found here.

 ## Environment